 What is a Trust?

-A trust is essentially a legal agreement where the settlor (the person creating the trust) transfers assets to the trustees.
-These assets are then managed for the benefit of the beneficiaries, who can be individuals or organizations.
+A trust is a legal arrangement where the settlor (the person creating the trust) transfers assets to the trustees, who then hold and manage those assets for the benefit of the beneficiaries.
+Crucially, in English law, a trust has no separate legal personality — the trustees are the legal owners, and they hold the assets subject to the obligations set out in the trust deed.
 The key advantage of a trust is its flexibility and the control it offers over how assets are distributed.
-For instance, a trust can be used to provide for a family member with specific needs or to manage assets until a beneficiary reaches a certain age.
+For example, a discretionary trust can be used to provide for a family member with specific needs, hold property until children are mature enough to manage it, or protect assets from threats like divorce, bankruptcy, or care fees.

 Types of Trusts in the UK

-- Accumulation Trusts: Income is accumulated within the trust and not distributed to beneficiaries.
+- Accumulation Trusts: Income is accumulated within the trust rather than being distributed to beneficiaries.
+In practice, these often overlap with discretionary trust provisions.

-Each type of trust has its own advantages and is suited to different circumstances, whether it’s for asset protection, wealth management, or estate planning purposes.
+Each type of trust is suited to different circumstances, whether it’s for asset protection, wealth management, or inheritance tax planning purposes.
+Choosing the wrong type can be costly, so specialist advice is essential.

 The Role of Trusts in Estate Planning

-Trusts play a crucial role in estate planning by providing a means to manage and distribute assets according to the settlor’s wishes.
-They can help in minimizing inheritance tax liabilities, protecting assets from creditors, and ensuring that beneficiaries are provided for.
-By incorporating trusts into an estate plan, individuals can achieve a more controlled and tax-efficient distribution of their assets.
+Trusts play a crucial role in estate planning by providing a means to manage and distribute assets according to the settlor’s wishes while offering concrete legal protections.
+A properly structured trust can help reduce inheritance tax liabilities, protect assets from care fees (currently averaging £1,200-£1,500 per week), shield property from divorce claims (with the UK divorce rate at around 42%), and ensure that vulnerable beneficiaries are provided for without jeopardising their means-tested benefits.

 What is a Will Trust?

-When planning your estate, understanding the nuances of a Will Trust can be crucial for securing your family’s financial future.
-A Will Trust is created through a will and comes into effect after the testator’s death, providing a flexible and effective means of managing and distributing your assets according to your wishes.
+When planning your estate, understanding the nuances of a will trust can be crucial for securing your family’s financial future.
+A will trust is created through your will and only comes into effect after your death, once the probate process is complete.
+It provides a structured way to manage and distribute your assets according to your wishes — but only from that point forward.

 Definition and Purpose

-A Will Trust is essentially a trust established by your will, becoming active upon your passing.
-Its primary purpose is to manage and protect your assets for the benefit of your loved ones, ensuring that your wishes are carried out.
-This can be particularly useful in complex family situations or when you want to ensure that your assets are used in a specific way.
+A will trust is a trust established by the terms of your will, becoming active upon your death and after the Grant of Probate has been issued.
+Its primary purpose is to manage and protect your assets for the benefit of your chosen beneficiaries, ensuring that your wishes are carried out even after you’re gone.
+This is particularly useful in complex family situations — for example, blended families where you want your surviving spouse to have the right to live in the family home, while ensuring the property ultimately passes to your children from a previous relationship (known as preventing “sideways disinheritance”).

 How it Works